TonjeHusvik/ITP2200-eksamen/README.md

 The main task of this SUT is to fulfill the requirements set by the client.

-Imagine that you would like to start on a diet for any given reason, but you struggle with either allergy or you’re a person that chooses to eat vegan options only.
+Imagine that you would like to start on a diet for any given reason, but you struggle with either allergy, or you’re a person that chooses to eat vegan options only.
 In this project, we test different scenarios with different kinds of diets such as flexitarian diet, vegan diet, low-carb diet, and a random hypercaloric diet.
 We test to see if your criteria are met with a certain diet of your choosing, to see if you’re a good match to use the diet.